Error-Sensitive Proof-Labeling Schemes: Basic properties of error-sensitive proof-labeling schemes

-\begin{proof} We show that there exist languages $\cL$ such that, for every proof-labeling scheme $(\prover,\verif)$ for $\cL$, and every $d \geq 1$, there exists a labeled graph $(G,\ell)$ at edit-distance at least $d$ from $\cL$, and a certificate function $c$, such that $\verif$ rejects $(G,\ell)$ with certificate $c$ in at most a constant number of nodes.
-We consider labeled graphs $(G,\ell)$ where $\ell$ encodes a subgraph $H_\ell$ of $G$ as follows: $\ell(u) \subseteq N(u)$ is a list of neighbors of $u$ in $G$ that are adjacent to $u$ in the subgraph $H_\ell$.
-We consider the following language:
+\begin{proof} We show that there exist languages $\cL$ such that, for every proof-labeling scheme $(\prover,\verif)$ for $\cL$, and every $d \geq 1$, there exists a labeled graph $(G,\ell)$ at Hamming distance at least $d$ from $\cL$, and a certificate function $c$, such that $\verif$ rejects $(G,\ell)$ with certificate $c$ in at most a constant number of nodes.
+We consider labeled graphs $(G,\ell)$ where $\ell$ encodes a subgraph of $G$ as follows.
+The label $\ell(u)$ of node~$u$ is a list of neighbors of $u$ in $G$, such that

+Such a labeling defines a subgraph of $G$ where every edge $\{u,v\}$ of $G$ is in that subgraph if and only if $v$ is in the list of $\ell(u)$.
+For a given $(G,\ell)$, we define $H_{\ell}$ as the subgraph described by $\ell$.
+Now, let us consider the language

 Let us assume, for the purpose of contradiction, that there exists an error-sensitive proof-labeling scheme $(\prover,\verif)$ for {\sc regular}.
 From Lemma~\ref{lem:univ}, it follows that the universal scheme $(\prover_{univ},\verif_{univ})$ is error-sensitive for {\sc regular}.
 We show that this is not the case.